nodejs/TSC/README.md

 the TSC or are adopted into that organization from outside.

-In the case of adopting existing projects, once the TSC has decided that adoption appropriate, it should seek agreement from the Node.js Foundation Board for such adoption as it impacts on the scope of technical activities of the Foundation.
+In the case of adopting existing projects, once the TSC has decided that adoption appropriate, it should seek agreement from the OpenJS Foundation Board for such adoption as it impacts on the scope of technical activities of the Foundation.

-If the Node.js Foundation Board wishes to adopt an existing project, it must seek agreement from the TSC that such adoption is appropriate and that any changes to scope that it entails are acceptable.
+If the OpenJS Foundation Board wishes to adopt an existing project, it must seek agreement from the TSC that such adoption is appropriate and that any changes to scope that it entails are acceptable.